 What is a Lutheran?

 A Lutheran is, first and foremost, a Christian who places their trust in the grace of God.
 Lutherans trace their roots to the reformation of the 16th Century and are named after reformer Rev. Dr. Martin Luther.
-Luther, a Catholic priest himself, challenged the Catholic church to denounce what would become known as, “works righteousness” and instead focus on what the book of Romans refers to as, “justification by grace through faith.”
-He was disgusted with the corruption he observed in his church and sought to renew the church using the Bible as his source.
+Luther, a Catholic priest himself, challenged the Catholic church to denounce what would become known as “works righteousness,” and instead focus on what the book of Romans refers to as, “justification by grace through faith.”
+Luther was disgusted with the corruption he observed in his church and sought to renew the church using the Bible as his source.
 He is credited, along with fellow reformers of his day, with starting the Protestant church movement.

 There are Lutherans all around the world and many different groups of Lutherans in the United States.
 Lutherans are diverse in practice but all are in agreement that we are saved by the unmerited grace of God and not by our good works.